-As detailed in note~\ref{SIsec:procedure}, we calculate the long-decay-time relative intensity in the low- and high-temperature limits, $I_\text{rel,long}^\text{0 K}$ and $I_\text{rel,long}^\text{100 K}$, as well as the long decay time in the high temperature limit, $\tau_{\text{long}}^{100 K}$, and compare them to our experimental results.
-For each quantity, we restrict the phase-space to the set of $(\gamma_0,\, \Delta_\text{BD})$ that yield dynamics in accordance with our measurements.
-As these criteria define the range within which all experimental decays are observed, we finally take the intersection of these requirements.
-For one-phonon transitions (\myautoref[b]{fig:BoDNphmaps}), we find only a small region around $\gamma_0 \sim \SI{6}{\nano\second^{-1}}$ and $\Delta_\text{BD} \sim \SI{3}{\milli\electronvolt}$ where these requirements can be all met.
-While the energy splitting $\Delta_\text{BD}$ is close to the expected bright-dark splittings in bulk \ce{CsPbBr3}~\cite{tamaratDarkExcitonGround2020,tamaratUniversalScalingLaws2023}, the characteristic temperature for the thermal mixing $T_c^{\text{1ph}}$ (defined as the temperature at which the intensities of the short and long components are equal) is much lower than observed, i.e. $T_c^{\text{1ph}}\sim \SI{15\pm 5}{\kelvin}$ while $T_c^{\text{exp}}\sim\SI{45\pm 5}{\kelvin}$.
-This is exemplified in \myautoref[b,c]{fig:singleNCdecaysonly} where both the short and long decay times dynamics can be reasonably well reproduced but the relative intensity of the decay components dynamics cannot.
-This demonstrates that the first-order phonon-assisted mixing cannot be the dominant mechanism in our system.
-As an alternative to first-order bright-dark transitions, a second-order process has been proposed for hybrid and all-inorganic perovskite NCs~\cite{fuUnravelingExcitonPhonon2018,tamaratGroundExcitonState2019,tamaratDarkExcitonGround2020} where bright-dark energy splittings, varying over an order of magnitude from $\sim$~\SI{0.3}{\milli\electronvolt} to $\sim$~\SI{3}{\milli\electronvolt} depending on the size and actual composition, could be matched by the energy difference between two optical phonons.
+As detailed in note~\ref{SIsec:procedure}, we calculate the long-decay-time relative intensity in the low- and high-temperature limits, $I_\text{rel,long}^\text{0 K}$ and $I_\text{rel,long}^\text{100 K}$, as well as the long decay time in the high temperature limit, $\tau_{\text{long}}^{100 K}$, comparing them to our experimental results.
+For each quantity, we constrain the phase-space to the $(\gamma_0,\, \Delta_\text{BD})$ that yield dynamics consistent with our measurements.
+As these criteria define the range within which all experimental decays are observed, we finally take their intersection.
+For one-phonon transitions (\myautoref[b]{fig:BoDNphmaps}), we identify a limited region around $\gamma_0 \sim \SI{6}{\nano\second^{-1}}$ and $\Delta_\text{BD} \sim \SI{3}{\milli\electronvolt}$ which satisfies these requirements.
+While this energy splitting $\Delta_\text{BD}$ is close to the expected bright-dark splittings in bulk \ce{CsPbBr3}~\cite{tamaratDarkExcitonGround2020,tamaratUniversalScalingLaws2023}, the characteristic thermal mixing temperature $T_c^{\text{1ph}}$ (defined as the temperature at which the short and long component intensities are equal) is much lower than observed, i.e. $T_c^{\text{1ph}}\sim \SI{15\pm 5}{\kelvin}$ while $T_c^{\text{exp}}\sim\SI{45\pm 5}{\kelvin}$.
+This is exemplified in \myautoref[b,c]{fig:singleNCdecaysonly} where the decay times dynamics can be reasonably well reproduced while the relative intensity of the decay components dynamics cannot.
+This demonstrates that first-order phonon-assisted mixing cannot be the dominant mechanism in our system.
+As an alternative, a second-order process has been proposed for hybrid and all-inorganic perovskite NCs~\cite{fuUnravelingExcitonPhonon2018,tamaratGroundExcitonState2019,tamaratDarkExcitonGround2020} where bright-dark energy splittings, varying over an order of magnitude from $\sim$~\SI{0.3}{\milli\electronvolt} to $\sim$~\SI{3}{\milli\electronvolt} depending on the size and actual composition, could be matched by the energy difference between two optical phonons.